What is Rolfing

 - one-sided use that can cause the fascia to become viscous, lose elasticity and become 'drier' than healthy connective tissue

-Through Rolfing, the body can reorganise itself in relation to gravity.
+Rolfing allows the body to reorganise and realign itself in relation to gravity.

 - More about alignment